jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **Levers of Power**: The most powerful tools; the ones that control society.
 In Civilization games, these are the buttons, toggles, and sliders players use to play.
 In reality, levers of power are the tools that power, educate, inform, feed, and transport resources in our society.

 **Frontline**: The point of contact between a tool and the problem.
-Nurses giving vaccines, cleaners cleaning a city bus, and soldiers on the battlefield are all examples of frontline settings—people on the frontline work on Main Street with jobs that solve specific problems with a proven skillset.
+Nurses giving vaccines, cleaners cleaning a city bus, and soldiers on the battlefield are all examples of frontline settings.
+People on the frontline work on Main Street with jobs that solve specific problems with a proven skillset.
 Frontline workers physically hold the levers of power, but don't always control them—they will, once the era of mass-collaboration starts.

 **Hierarchy**: A power structure that manages every lever of power's use by society.
 Kings and queens with the keys to the castle, or the corporate ladder at Blockbuster controlling DVD rentals, are examples of hierarchies.
 As hierarchies grow, they get more detached from the frontline.
-Also, they start forming gates around their technology to protect their power.
+Also, they start forming gates around their tools to protect their power being replaced.
 People in the regime have titles like prince and executive, baron, and supervisor to mark their position—and, in a sense, their territory and "rights" in the power structure.

 **The Game of Civilization**: The invention of technology, and the creation of tools, to overcome frontline problems.
 Civilization develops new technology in ages.
-As new technology makes new tools, they create new levers of power, which inventors use to open the gates and topple the hierarchies of the prior era.
+As new technology makes new tools, they create new levers of power which inventors use to open the gates and topple the hierarchies of the prior era.

 **Protagonists**: People who invent, spread, and use new technology for the greater good.
 Usually close to the problems on the frontline, they individually struggle, but their continued self-sacrifice slowly improves life on Earth.
 I call them this world's Jedi knights.
 We call their leaders trailblazers who often skirt the rules.
 Galileo, Nikola Tesla, Jay Last, Michael S. Hart, Bill Gates, Steve Jobs, Linus Torvalds, and Elon Musk are among their number.